huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_volume_attach.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the volume resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new resource.

 * `instance_id` - (Required) The ID of the Instance to attach the Volume to.

 * `volume_id` - (Required) The ID of the Volume to attach to an Instance.